Bilinear forms with trace functions over arbitrary sets, and applications to Sato-Tate: Introduction and main results

 \subsection{Acknowledgements}

-I am very grateful to Bryce Kerr for letting me know the work of Shkredov \cite{Sh18} which yields an improved version of Theorem \ref{thm:hyperKl}.
-I would like to thank Igor Shparlinski for pointing out the reference \cite{BS23}.
-This work is supported in part by NSFC (No. 12025106, No. 11971370).
+I am very grateful to Bryce Kerr for letting me know the work of Shkredov \cite{Sh18} which yields an improved version of Theorem \ref{thm:hyperKl}, and to Igor Shparlinski for pointing out the reference \cite{BS23}.
+I also thank the referees for valuable comments and suggestions.

+It is my great honour to be invited to acknowledge the 50th anniversary of the detailed proof of Chen's celebrated theorem on the Goldbach problem and twin prime conjecture.
+I am very lucky that my academic career has been guided by Chen's mathematics and spirits.